PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator pointing to an element text | the value to match with the result

-## Verify Font Family Not Contain
+## Verify Font Family Not Match

-Verifies that the font family of the specified element not contain the given value.
+Verifies that the font family of the specified element not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyFontFamilyNotContain(locator, text)
+verifyFontFamilyNotMatch(locator, text)
 `

 `
-verifyFontFamilyNotContain(parentLocator, locator, text)
+verifyFontFamilyNotMatch(parentLocator, locator, text)
 `

 ### Parameters